Xanonymous-GitHub/mc.xcc.tw/README.md

 ```

 And please note that before you start to push lfs files to a remote repository, you have to enable the `Include Git LFS objects in archives` option in the repository's settings.

+### Automation

+You can check the `post-backup.sh`, `docker-compose.yml` to see how I use `git-lfs` to backup the server, which runs all steps I described above automatically.

+Things you may need to care about:

+- Put your token-url in a secret place.
+In my case, I put it in the docker secret.
+- Consider rewrite all git history to ensure the previous LFS files won't existed in the `.git` folder.
+(I use `git filter-repo` to do this).
+This will help us to reduce the repository's size, and also help us to avoid the LFS files to stay on the remote repository.
+Using `git filter-repo` will remove the git remote configuration, so we need to add it again.

 ## How to remove unused mods, datapacks, and other things